energy-code/academic/content/post/WFH_family/index.md

 ### Comment your work

 This suggestion should already be second nature to those of us that write code.
 Commenting is a great practice for very short term recall as well.
 Put comments on your draft as soon as they come to mind.
-Let&#39;s say you are writing a paper and your toddler runs over and insists on a snack, right now.
+Let's say you are writing a paper and your toddler runs over and insists on a snack, right now.
 What were you about to type?
 What paper are you even working on now?
 As soon as you think someone is about to take your focus away write a brief comment on what you were just about to do, or when you get back to work you might not remember at all.
 The draft of this guide had dozens of comments due to interruptions.

 ### Partners